 by IANA for this purpose (see

 By listing multiple host definitions, it is possible to designate several redundant management servers.
-A MySQL Cluster data or API node attempts to contact successive management servers on each host in the order specified, until a successful connection has been established.
+An NDB Cluster data or API node attempts to contact successive management servers on each host in the order specified, until a successful connection has been established.

 It is also possible to specify in a connection string one or more bind addresses to be used by nodes having multiple network interfaces for connecting to management servers.
 A bind address consists of a hostname or network address and an optional port number.
 This enhanced syntax for connection strings is shown here:

 node_id, ] [bind-address=